 Whenever you’re shopping for new technology, check reviews from other people who have purchased the device you’re considering.
 Instead of only looking at star ratings, read what people say they like and don’t like.
 Are there any positives or negatives that people keep mentioning?
 If so, do they change how you feel about the price tag?

 There are several UPS manufacturers to choose from, with some of the most popular being APC, CyberPower, and Tripp-Lite.
-Their UPS selector tools can help you find a good battery backup for your needs:
+Their UPS selector tools can help you find and purchase a good battery backup for your needs:

 Googling the best router battery backups will also help you find recommendations for specific models from professional reviewers and publications.
 Just make sure the article you read is current – technology becomes obsolete quickly.